 We’re very much back in the realm of barely-covered songs with this one, which isn’t a surprise.
 The only notable renditions I can find are a recording by AB & The Gin House Bandits on the Horse Feathers & Animal Crackers tribute album, a music video by Norman Kapoyos & The Swinging Mood Orchestra, a live performance in Italy by tribute group Queen Obsession, and a solo cover on acoustic guitar by Mark Vayngrib.

 Written by Brian May

-Queen have had an enormous following in Japan from early on in their career.
-They first performed in the country in spring 1975, where they had a very busy tour.
+Queen have had an enormous following in Japan from early on in their career that continues to this day.
+The band first performed in Japan in spring 1975, where they had a very busy tour.
 And the close bond they formed with their fans back then has persisted to this day.
-Even a global pandemic couldn’t stop the country celebrating the 45th anniversary of the band’s arrival on 17 April 2020, a date officially known as Queen Day – hence I’m publishing this post on 17 April 2021 to honour the occasion!
+Even a global pandemic couldn’t stop the country celebrating the 45th anniversary of the band’s arrival on 17 April 2020, a date officially known as Queen Day!

 This song, therefore, was the band’s way of gratefully returning the love to their Japanese fans.
 It was exclusively released as a single in the country, reaching #49 in the charts, and has been included on Japanese Greatest Hits compilations as well.
 In March 2011 it was also released on the Songs For Japan charity compilation album, in support of those affected by the Tōhoku earthquake and tsunami.